Ria424/developers-animatesdk-docs/Document_object/Document100.md

 #### Description

-Property; a Boolean value that specifies whether Live Preview is enabled.
+Property; `boolean`; A boolean value that specifies whether Live Preview is enabled.
 If set to true, components appear on the Stage as they will appear in the published Flash content, including their approximate size.
 If set to false, components appear only as outlines.
 The default value is true.

 #### Example